 Did you know?

-As meteorite impacts go, few come larger and more devastating than a 10km chunk of space rock screaming towards Earth around 2-billion years ago.
+As meteorites go, few come larger and more devastating than the 10km-wide chunk of space rock that hurtled towards Earth around two billion years ago.

-The most visible of the 4 major meteorite impact sites in South Africa lies 40km north of Pretoria: the Tswaing Crater.
+The most visible of the four major meteorite impact sites in South Africa lies 40km north of Pretoria and is called the Tswaing Crater.